TechieNat/SMB_Demo_in_a_box/Demo_in_a_box.md

 1. Create an** Azure Free Subscription** in the link here: https://azure.microsoft.com/en-us/pricing/offers/ms-azr-0044p/

-3. Confirm your access to "Deploy a custome template, using the search bar as below
+3. Confirm your access to **Deploy a custome template**, using the search bar as below:

 ![image](https://github.com/TechieNat/SMB_Demo_in_a_box/assets/61152897/644d24ad-f212-46f5-baf5-66fc997f9509)
 5. Clic on **Build your own template**